Free computer Tutorials

 All we're going to be doing here is entering some text and some numbers.
 We're not adding anything up yet.

-Before you tackle this first exercise, though, you may want to take note of the Undo feature of Excel 2007, just in case you make a mistake.
-The Undo option is the left curved arrow, right at the top of your screen.
-This one:
+Before you tackle this first exercise, though, you may want to take note of the Undo feature, just in case you make a mistake.
+The Undo option is the left curved arrow, right in the top-left of your screen.
+This one for Excel 2007 users:

 Excel 2007 Undo Feature